mlz-ictrl/nicos/doc/source/services/poller.rst

 There are several command-line options that allow to customize the startup of the poller.

+.. program:: poller

+.. option:: -h, --help

+   show the help message and exit

+.. option:: -d, --daemon

--h, --help                       show the help message and exit -d, --daemon                     daemonize the poller process -S SETUPNAME, --setup=SETUPNAME  name of the setup, default is 'poller'
+   daemonize the poller process

+.. option:: -S SETUPNAME, --setup=SETUPNAME

+   name of the setup, default is 'poller'

 Setup file
 ----------